olgarithms/sphinx-tutorial/docs/9-versioning.md

 ```

 You will notice that now, in your `_build/html` folder, there is a subfolder corresponding to each
 branch and tag you have in your repo.
-For example, there's a `main` folder and an `update_docs`
+As we currently only have the `main` branch, there'll be one
-folder in which their corresponding output `HTML` files live.
-As you create more branches and tags,
+`main` folder in which their corresponding output `HTML` files live.
+As you create more branches
-more output `HTML` folders will be created for them.
+and tags, more output `HTML` folders will be created for them.

 Let's commit the changes we have done to support `sphinx-multiversion` to our `main` branch: